ViewTube/viewtube/README.md

    `yarn install`

-3. Start the dev server
+   or use docker-compose to install more easily and hassle-free

-   `yarn serve`
+   `yarn serve:env`

-   If you want to start the api and frontend separately, you can use the following commands.
+3. Start the components seperately in multiple terminals

    `yarn serve:api`
    `yarn serve:client`

 4. Visit [localhost:8066](http://localhost:8066) with a browser

-Pull requests welcome!
+Pull requests welcome 😄!

 <h2 align="center">
 <sub>